jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 1. Git from the command line
 2. EGit plug-in in Eclipse

-If you have a JazzHub project sourced in Jazz SCM, you can use the RTC plug-in in Eclipse.
+If you have a JazzHub project sourced in Jazz™ SCM, you can use the Rational® Team Concert plug-in in Eclipse.

 ***